systek/graphql-workshop/2_docs/backend.md

 Next, create a `allergens` of which can be a list of strings.
 Create a HTTP client that communicates with this external GraphQL API.

-Extra corricular activity: Find a library that is a GraphQL client for your platform, is it easier to use?
+Extra curricular activity: Find a library that is a GraphQL client for your platform, is it easier to use?
 Better?
 REST 4 lyfe?

 ## 5. Summary
 ### Objects